2005–06 Georgetown Hoyas men's basketball team: Regular season

 Sophomore guard Jonathan Wallace shot 45.7 percent from the field and 42.7 percent from three-point range, scored in double digits 14 times, averaged 8.4 points per game, and led the team in assists with 3.23 per game.
 His first double-digit scoring performance of the year was against James Madison, when he scored 12 points, and he scored 11 points against Vanderbilt.
 Against Fairfield he also scored 11 points, and he tied what was then a career-high with six assists.
-He scored 10 points and had three assists against Savannah State, and against a tough Miners team at Texas-El Paso in the championship game of the Sun Bowl Tournament he scored 13 points, with four rebounds and four assists.
+He scored 10 points and had three assists against Savannah State, and against a tough Miners team at Texas-El Paso in the championship game of the Sun Bowl Classic he scored 13 points, with four rebounds and four assists.
 He scored a season-high 15 points in the Big East season opener against Providence, and six days later at 16th-ranked West Virginia he scored 12 points, pulled down a season-high five rebounds, and had four assists.
 In the upset of No. 1 Duke, he scored 12 points and again tied his personal record of six assists.
 He scored 10 points against Cincinnati, and against Rutgers he again tied his career high with six assists, pulled down a career-best six rebounds, and again scored 10 points.
 He also scored 10 points both against Syracuse and at South Florida.